maekitalo/cxxtools/doc/rpc-howto.markdown

     std::cout << "4 + 6 = " << add1.end() << std::endl;
     std::cout << "5 + 7 = " << add2.end() << std::endl;

 What happens here?
-We have 2 clients, which is instatiated with the same selector.
-The selector is needed for asyncronous calls, which is actually done here.
+We have 2 clients, which is instantiated with the same selector.
+The selector is needed for asynchronous calls, which is actually done here.
 For each client we instantiate a separate remote procedure call object.
-Instead of using the `operator()`, which executes a syncronous rpc call we use the `begin` method, which takes the same parameters but do not yet execute the call and do not return anything yet.
+Instead of using the `operator()`, which executes a synchronous rpc call we use the `begin` method, which takes the same parameters but do not yet execute the call and do not return anything yet.
 It tells procedure, which rpc call to execute.